techbrett/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-persistent-chat-server/configure-persistent-chat-server-options.md

 - Room Management URL.
 The URL used for custom chat room management.
 The setting allows the use of a custom room management solution.

-> [!NOTE]
-> Persistent chat is available in Skype for Business Server but is no longer supported in Skype for Business Server 2019.
-The same functionality is available in Teams.
-For more information, see [Getting started with your Microsoft Teams upgrade](/microsoftteams/upgrade-start-here).
-If you need to use Persistent chat, your choices are to either migrate users requiring this functionality to Teams, or to continue using Skype for Business Server.

 ## Configure Persistent Chat Server global options

 To configure Persistent Chat Server global options: